devacuk/devacuk.github.io/events/2018/02/devacuk/sessions.md

 **Prerequisites for delegates attending the session:** Interest in how to get started with AWS, early days in using AWS

-### 13. How can we teach coding to scientists?
+### 13. <a href="13/">How can we teach coding to scientists?
 Matthew Brett, University of Birmingham

 **Type of session:** Presentation